 Moran’s work has been presented both nationally and globally, including with SOMArts in San Francisco, RAC Gallery in New York, Fotofest in Houston, tête in Berlin, and 72 Gallery in Tokyo.
 Her work has been published in HotShoe, Paper Journal, New York Magazine, and Wired, among others.

-Moran was awarded a Murphy and Cadogan Fellowship in 2012 and a Tierney Fellowship in 2013 and was named one of the winners of Magenta Foundation's Flash Forward (US) for 2013.
+Moran was awarded a Murphy and Cadogan Fellowship in 2012 and a Tierney Fellowship in 2013 and was named one of the winners of Magenta Foundation's Flash Forward (US) for 2013 and one of Photoboite's 30 Under 30 Women in Photography in 2014.

-Moran has taught photography, design, and/or writing at the Californa College of the Arts, International Center for Photography, the New England School of Photography, and Tisch School of the Arts.
+Moran has taught photography, design, and/or writing at the Californa College of the Arts, Rayko Photo Center, International Center for Photography, the New England School of Photography, and Tisch School of the Arts.
 Moran lives and works in San Francisco, California.

 All content © Elizabeth Moran 2003–2013.